 At Moroccan weddings, men can choose to wear either classy (a wedding suit) or Moroccan traditional clothes where they generally have two choices:

 Djellaba for men is a traditional and classic long-sleeve tunic made of two pieces that provide an authentic look suitable for any festive occasion especially weddings.
 It’s a favorite among men when it comes to Moroccan clothes and it really gives a very charming and elegant style.

-Long Gandoura: It’s similar to djellaba but with fewer details and more simple.
+- Long Gandoura: It’s similar to djellaba but with fewer details and simpler.